 When diet isn’t enough to bring micronutrient levels up, we may employ other natural solutions.
 Our team of naturopathic doctors are experts in providing nutrient supplementation orally, or through vitamin injections and nutrient IVs.

 We can deliver concentrated levels of vitamins, minerals, antioxidants, and amino acids directly into the bloodstream through an IV.
 IV nutrient therapy allows our cells to better metabolize these essential elements by delivering them straight into the bloodstream for 100% absorption.
 Contact us to make an appointment with one of our naturopathic doctors today to determine which nutrients would best suit your health needs.
-Located in Solana Beach in San Diego County, CA, Spark Health Integrative Medicine examines your health using a wider lens.
-Our team of practitioners take an all-encompassing approach to your heath to reconstruct and restore your body from the inside out.
+Located in Solana Beach in San Diego County, CA, Spark Health wellness clinic examines your health using a wider lens.
+Our team of naturopathic medical specialists take an all-encompassing approach to your heath to reconstruct and restore your body from the inside out.